-Acting Dean of Students and Community Life, Visting Professor of Faith and Public Life
+Acting Dean of Students and Community Life, Visting Assistant Professor of Faith and Public Life

 Rev. Lindi Ramsden was appointed in the fall of 2014 to serve as the half-time Acting Dean of Students and Community Life and Visiting Professor of Faith and Public Life at Starr King School for the Ministry for the 2014-15 academic year.
 She brings to this position a commitment to ministry spanning 29 years in both parish and community settings.
 Her first settlement was as an Extension Minister and then Senior Minister of the First Unitarian Church of San Jose from 1985 to 2003.
 Her ministry included growing the congregation, leading annual wilderness trips for youth, rebuilding the church after a major fire, establishing the church’s companion non-profit – the Third St. Community Center, initiating a Spanish speaking ministry and engaging with justice initiatives in the larger community.
 During her service in San Jose, she and the congregation were recognized with several community and Unitarian Universalist awards.